-Promoting Equitable Outcomes: As part of the procurement process, this initiative targets historically underrepresented minority businesses.
+Promoting Equitable Outcomes: As part of the procurement process, this initiative includes historically underrepresented minority businesses.
+However, data on equitable outcomes will not be collected or reported.

 Community Engagement: FWC Aviation assets are frequently mobilized to serve communities following a natural disaster or mishap at sea, providing much needed assistance to individuals and communities in crisis.